martyanov/govanityurls/README.md

     <tr>
       <th scope="row"><code>host</code></th>
       <td>optional</td>
       <td>Host name to use in meta tags.
-If omitted, uses the App Engine default version host or the Host header on non-App Engine Standard environments.
-You can use this option to fix the host when using this service behind a reverse proxy or a <a href="https://cloud.google.com/appengine/docs/standard/go/how-requests-are-routed#routing_with_a_dispatch_file">custom dispatch file</a>.</td>
+You can use this option to fix the host when using this service behind a reverse proxy.</td>
     </tr>
     <tr>
       <th scope="row"><code>paths</code></th>